The Burnside problem for odd exponents: The induction

 \begin{lemma} Let $A=LC^NR\in\Can_{r-1}$.
 Suppose $C=\ul u_1\ldots u_k\ur$ where $u_1,\ldots, u_k$ is a stable sequence of maximal occurrences $\geq 5\tau+3, k\geq 2$.
 Then for $i=1,\ldots k,$ the result $B_i$ of turning all periodic shifts of $u_i$ in $C^N$ is of the form

-Furthermore, if $C=\ul u\ur$ contains a single maximal occurrence $u$ with $ 5\tau+3\leq\Lambda_r(u)\leq n-(3\tau+2)$, so $A=L\ul u\ur^N R$, then the result $B$ of turning all periodic shifts of $u$ inside $C^N$ is of the form where $v', v''$ are remainders of the complements of maximal prolongations of $u$, respectively. \end{lemma} \begin{proof} This follows immediately from Corollaries \ref{cor:prefix turn} and ~\ref{cor:turn protection} and their corresponding right version. \end{proof}
+Furthermore, if $C=\ul u\ur$ contains a single maximal occurrence $u$ with $ 5\tau+3\leq\Lambda_r(u)\leq n-(3\tau+2)$, i.e. $A=L\ul u\ur^N R$, the result $B$ of turning all periodic shifts of $u$ inside $C^N$ is of the form where $v'$ and $v''$ are respective remainders of the complements of maximal prolongations of $u$. \end{lemma} \begin{proof} This follows from Corollaries \ref{cor:prefix turn} and ~\ref{cor:turn protection} and their corresponding right version. \end{proof}